WIP Commits

 You should have your own .gitconfig

-So here’s an actual helpful piece of git-fu.
-Sometimes when you’re working you should take a break and just add everything to a temporary commit.
-This is what I call a “Work in Progress” or WIP commit.
-You do this especially when you’re in the middle of tryting something, and you need to take a left turn or when you get interrupted by something that would take you away from your current work.
+Here’s an actual helpful piece of git-fu: sometimes when you’re working you should take a break and just add everything to a temporary commit.
+This is what I call a “Work in Progress,” or WIP commit.
+You do this especially when you’re in the middle of trying something out, and you need to take a left turn or when you get interrupted by something that would take you away from your current work.

 The alias